Thank you for your interest, AXA “Quit Smoking Incentive” Programme has been ended on 31 December 2021.

-After completing the Quite Smoke Programme, Mr Tang thinks his heart and lung functions have strengthened a lot.
+After completing the Quit Smoking Programme^, Mr Tang thinks his heart and lung functions have strengthened a lot.
 “I can breathe better during jogging, and have to catch my breath less.
 Most importantly, my clothes and hands don’t smell like smoke any more, and I feel more comfortable hanging out with colleagues and friends.”
 That’s why Mr Tang also firmly believed “smoking harms yourself and others” is so true.

 Quit smoking is all about perseverance and perseverance

-There may be lots of induvial reasons on driving people to quit smoke, but when Debbie and Mr Tang talked about the key to success, both of them believe perseverance is the only thing.
+There may be lots of individual reasons on driving people to quit smoking, but when Debbie and Mr Tang talked about the key to success, both of them believe perseverance is the only thing.

-To help people to quit smoking, AXA is now offering a ‘Quit Smoking Incentive’ Programme.
+To help people to quit smoking, AXA offered a ‘Quit Smoking Incentive’ Programme^.
 Policy holders successfully submit the application for any new designated health and protection basic plan and its designated supplements and quit smoking in a designated period and pass the nicotine test, then they can receive a reward which equals to the first 2 years’ smoker and non-smoker premium differences.
 They will be also charged a non-smoker premium thereafter.* This will not only encourage people to have a better lifestyle, but also give a reward to those who persevere.
-To find out more, go to https://www.axa.com.hk/en/quit-smoking

 *Terms and condition applied, please refer to the relevant pages in the website.